EMDRC – Club History

 Monthly club nights at which it is usual to have an excellent guest speaker, are held on the first Friday of each month.
 On the third Friday, at a somewhat less formal gathering, commonly referred to as the club room meeting, members have the opportunity to increase their technical knowledge and skills or just engage in some friendly chit chat over a cup of coffee.

 Over the years, EMDRC members have often taken a leading approach to new technologies and special interests such as satellite communications, computing, enhanced data transmission and the Internet communications have been familiar topics in the monthly club meeting.

 Club members have contributed towards providing extended communications for amateurs, particularly those located in the eastern suburbs and hill districts, by establishing and maintaining a VHF voice repeater – VK3REC.

-Although primarily serving the eastern side of Melbourne and the Dandenongs, the club’s membership, which currently stands at over 200, is drawn from a wide area including country Victoria, interstate, and even overseas.
+Although primarily serving the eastern side of Melbourne and the Dandenongs, the club’s membership, which currently stands at over 200.
 The assistance and encouragement freely given to new members, and particularly to beginners, engenders the spirit which has made belonging to the EMDRC something of which members can be justifiably proud.
 The club runs amateur radio classes as needed, which attract students of all ages.

 More information over the years

 The club has compiled a document that contains a year by year account of the clubs activities.
-Thanks to Gwen Tilson VK3DYL for compiling the first edition in 2003 and to Peter Hartfield VK3PH for the second edition updated in 2016.
+Thanks to Gwen Tilson VK3DYL for compiling the first edition in 2003 and to Peter Hartfield VK3PH for the second edition in 2016 and third edition in 2020.